 In these conditions the following terms have the following meanings:

 Reflection time: the period within which the consumer can make use of his right of withdrawal;

 Consumer: the natural person who does not act in the exercise of a profession or business and who enters into a distance contract with the entrepreneur;

 Day: calendar day;

-Durable medium: any means that enables the consumer or entrepreneur to store information that is addressed to him personally in a way that enables future consultation and unaltered reproduction of the stored information.
+Durable data carrier: any means that enables the consumer or entrepreneur to store information addressed to him personally in a way that allows future consultation and unaltered reproduction of the stored information.

 Right of withdrawal: the option for the consumer to cancel the distance contract within the cooling-off period;

-Entrepreneur: the natural or legal person who is a member of the Stichting Webshop Keurmerk and who offers products and / or services to consumers from a distance;
+Entrepreneur: the natural or legal person who is a member of the Webshop Keurmerk Foundation and who offers products and/or services to consumers at a distance;

 system organized by the entrepreneur for distance selling of products and / or services, up to and including the conclusion of the agreement, only one or more techniques for distance communication are used;

-Technology for distance communication: means that can be used to conclude an agreement, without the consumer and entrepreneur being in the same room at the same time.
+Remote communication technology: means that can be used to conclude an agreement, without the consumer and entrepreneur meeting simultaneously in the same room.